Andriano-Analytics/espocrm-extension-template/README.md

 The development scripts (for example, `BeforeInstallDevelopment.php`) automatically include the appropriate files, and the build script automatically excludes the appropriate files.

-## Extension Tools Pro
+## Extension Developer Tools
-Use the "Extension Tools Pro" extension to add much-needed functionality during extension development:
+Use the "Extension Developer Tools" extension to add much-needed functionality during extension development:
 * Fake Data - Quickly populate the EspoCRM instance with fake data
 * Sandbox Jobs - Create jobs to easily execute functions automatically and manually